Holm House: Early history

-The property was in the late 17th century part of a æarger property.
+The property was in the late 17th century part of a larger property.
 In Copenhagen's first property of 1789, it was listed as No. 5.
 It was by then owned by councilman Hans Knudsen Leegaard.

 After the Copenhagen Fire of 1728, the property was acquired by Abraham Pelt.
 He subsequently moved his sugar refinery from Christianshavn to his new property on Gammeltorv.
 In the new cadastre of 1756, the property was again listed as No. 5.
 It was by then still owned by Pelt.

 Hinrich Ladiges and his sugar refinery

 The property was acquired by Hinrich Ladiges in circa 1757.
 He had until then been the owner of a sugar refinery in Viborg.
 He continued the sugar refinery in the new location.
-As of the 1787 census, he resided in the building with on his property with an office clerk, 14 sugar refineryworkers, a coachman, a housekeeper and two maids. a male servant.
+As of the 1787 census, he resided in the building with an office clerk, 14 sugar refineryworkers, a coachman, a housekeeper, a male servant and two maids.